ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

 ```

-This Kafka producer code initializes a producer, sends a sample message to the specified Kafka topic.
+This Kafka producer code initializes a producer and sends a sample message to the specified Kafka topic.
 Let's review each code segment:

 - Create Kafka Producer Configuration:
   - Set up the Kafka producer configuration